Forex Trading13 min read

 A stop-loss order instructs your broker to automatically close a position when it reaches a specified loss level.
 Without stop-losses, a single trade can wipe out your account if the market moves sharply against you.

-HYCM describes stop-losses as "the backbone of automated risk control in forex trading" (source: hycm.com, referenced in SERP data, 2026-03-24).
+HYCM describes stop-losses as "the backbone of automated risk control in forex trading" (source: hycm.com).

 How to Place a Stop-Loss